common-roof-pitch

 The pitch is the slope, slant, or angle of your roof.

-When architects are designing a roof’s pitch, they need to consider many things: the weight of the roofing materials, the projected lifespan of the roof, the cost, the maintenance required, and its appearance.
+When architects design a roof’s pitch, they must consider several key factors: the weight of the roofing materials, the projected lifespan of the roof, the associated costs, the required maintenance, and the roof’s appearance.

 Most Common Roof Pitch for Residential Buildings